 Kid-friendly red options: Watermelon slices, strawberry smoothies, cherry tomatoes with dip, and raspberry yogurt parfaits make incorporating red foods enjoyable for kids.

-Produce like carrots, sweet potatoes, and mangoes are abundant in beta-carotene, vitamin A, and vitamin C.
+Produce like carrots, sweet potatoes, and mangoes are full of beta-carotene, vitamin A, and vitamin C.

-These nutrients are essential for maintaining good vision, supporting healthy growth, and boosting immune function.
+These nutrients help maintain good vision, support healthy growth, and boost immune function.

 Kid-friendly orange and yellow options: Mango slices, carrot sticks with hummus, roasted sweet potato “fries,” and corn on the cob provide appealing ways to incorporate these colors.

-Leafy greens, broccoli, and kiwi provide kids with essential nutrients such as calcium, folate, and vitamin K.
+Leafy greens, broccoli, and kiwi give kids nutrients like calcium, folate, and vitamin K.

-These nutrients are crucial for building strong bones, supporting blood clotting, and aiding in overall growth and development.
+These help build strong bones, support blood clotting, and aid in growth and development.

 Kid-friendly green options: Kiwi slices, pesto made with spinach, steamed broccoli “trees” with cheese sauce, and green smoothies with hidden spinach make green foods more approachable.

-Blueberries, grapes, and eggplants contain powerful antioxidants known as anthocyanins, which have been associated with improved memory and cognitive function in kids.
+Blueberries, grapes, and eggplants contain antioxidants called anthocyanins, which have been associated with improved memory and cognitive function in kids.

-These antioxidants also contribute to overall heart health and support healthy aging.
+These antioxidants also support heart health and healthy aging.

 Kid-friendly blue and purple options: Frozen blueberries as snacks, purple grape kabobs, blueberry pancakes, and purple smoothie bowls make these brain-boosting foods appealing.

-Though not as colorful, white and brown produce like bananas, cauliflower, mushrooms, and potatoes contain important compounds like potassium, fiber, and selenium that support:
+Though not as colorful, white and brown produce like bananas, cauliflower, mushrooms, and potatoes have important compounds like potassium, fiber, and selenium that support:

 - Digestive health: The fiber in these foods supports healthy gut bacteria and proper digestion.